Quarkyonic equation of state with a momentum dependent interaction and neutron star structure: Results and Discussion

 \section{Results and Discussion}

 Firstly, we concentrate our study on predicting the speed of sound for various parametrizations of the equation of state, for the case of the NDU quarkyonic model (see Fig.~(\ref{fig2})).
 In particular, we employ several values of the transition density $n_{tr}$ as well as for the parameter $\Lambda_{Qyc}$.
+We set the parameter $\Lambda_{Qyc}$ to be 160, 180 and 200 MeV and for each value of $\Lambda_{Qyc}$ we set the transition density to be 0.2, 0.25, 0.3 and 0.4 and we call each equation of state $QM_1$ - $QM_{12}$ respectively.
 It is important to note that for the different values of transition density, the pick in the speed of sound as a function of the baryon density is not affected at all.
 However, the location of the peak, in each case strongly depends on the transition density.
-This sound speed behavior is a general feature of QM.
-On the other hand, we can see that as the parameter $\Lambda_{Qyc}$ increases, the maximum speed of sound is increasing so we have a violation of causality for values $\Lambda_{Qyc}> 210 $ MeV.
+This behavior of sound speed is a typical characteristic of quarkyonic matter.
+On the other hand, we can see that as the parameter $\Lambda_{Qyc}$ increases, the maximum value of the speed of sound increases so we have a violation of causality for values $\Lambda_{Qyc}> 210 $ MeV.

 The following step is to apply various equations of state to determine the fundamental properties of neutron stars and link them to the microscopic parameters of our model.
 We utilize the same set of equations of state that were previously used to predict the speed of sound.
 The results are displayed in Fig.~\ref{mass-radius}.
 Additionally, we incorporate recent observational data from the LIGO and HESS experiments to compare these findings with our own.
 As shown in Fig.~\ref{mass-radius}, the quarkyonic model for $n_{\rm tr} =0.3$ and $0.4$ fm$^{-3}$ as well as the pure neutron matter model, predict that neutron stars with masses around $1.4$ solar masses have radii of approximately ($13-13.3$) km.
 This prediction aligns well with the observational data estimates from LIGO.
-However, for larger values of $n_{\rm tr}$ the predicted radii deviate from observational data, and the maximum masses significantly exceed observed values, leading to unrealistic results.
+However, for lower values of $n_{\rm tr}$ the predicted radii deviate from observational data, and the maximum masses significantly exceed observed values, leading to unrealistic results.
 Interestingly, for fixed values of $n_{\rm tr}$, $\Lambda_{Qyc}$ parameter only influences the maximum mass, while the radius remains unaffected.

 Tidal deformability, a quantity primarily influenced by the radius (and to a lesser extent, the mass) of a neutron star, can be inferred from the measurement of gravitational waves emitted following a binary neutron star merger.
 This measurement is particularly useful for constraining the macroscopic properties of equations of state and for testing various nuclear models and approaches.
 In view of the above in Figs.~\ref{tidal} and \ref{tidal vs radius} we illustrate the logarithm of tidal deformability as a function of mass and the radius respectively for a neutron star, according to our models, for several values of the transition density and for $\Lambda_{Qyc} = 160, 180, 200$ MeV.